Xilinx/gen-machine-conf/docs/options.rst

 It is a required argument and determines the hardware platform for which the machine configuration will be generated.

-The tool will handles the process of validating, copying or unpacking the hardware description file or directory.
+The tool handles the process of validating, copying or unpacking the hardware description file or directory.
 It ensures the provided path is absolute and exists, and adapts its behavior depending on whether the workflow is for PetaLinux (which does not use BitBake) or Yocto (which may use BitBake to fetch and unpack URIs).

-The tool also ensuring that only supported file types are processed.
+The tool also ensures that only supported file types are processed.
 It distinguishes between .xsa files and System Device-tree directories, and can auto-select the appropriate flow if both are present.
 It also prevents ambiguous situations, such as multiple .xsa or system-top.dts files in the same directory.